rwcarlsen/cppscratch/matprop.md

 * A single stateful property used by multiple sources is stored multiple times.
 Not sure how important it is to not do this.
 We could change it.

+Abstract Requirements:

+* Calculate+store+retrieve arbitrary c++ typed data at each quadrature point on mesh
+* Must be fast
+* Want explicit calculation upon request of datum